 Such features are all insightful.
 The funnel makes it possible for you to pinpoint which part of your site requires tweaking to receive better results from the design.
 There are some other bits of functionality within the tool, like form analysis and feedback polls.

-TryMyUI is renowned usability testing service focused on helping you discover how you can improve your mobile app or website.
+TryMyUI is one of the best usability testing tool focused on helping you discover how you can improve your mobile app or website.
 With it, you can set up your own custom test that has particular tasks for users to carry out.
 It also allows you to find the ideal user base via various demographics.
 You will also be allowed to see the recording of the users taking the tests you provide.

 You can also use the TryMyUI Stream service.
 It is installed on your website to gather real-time information of the way users interact with your website.
 This allows you to spot flaws and identify cheap UX with Stream’s AI frustration finder.
 It is useful in identifying the ways users are choosing, and the paths that take them to success and failure.

 6. UserTesting One of the Best Usability Testing Tools for Web Developers

 The best way to record users’ interactions with the website, with their responsiveness, is through video with UserTesting.
 You will be able to pick your target audience and give users a task to do on your app or website.